It’s normal to be worried after you have a slip up in bed.

 Sometimes guys who believe they are HIV-negative may have recently acquired HIV, and may not be diagnosed.
 During this period, guys have particularly high viral loads and are more likely to transmit HIV.
 Take a look at our sero-sorting section to learn more about this.

-If you’re HIV-positive, knowing about PEP and how guys can access it can help talk through this situation if it arises.
+If you’re HIV-positive, knowing about PEP and how guys can access it can help you talk through situations with your partners if they arise.
+Learn more about where to access PEP and PIP.

 Morning After Moments